ExpediaGroup/vsync/README.md

 * Loopback to have origin and destination in the same vault
 * Meta sync information is stored in consul

+> NOTE: Not prod ready yet, esp because of tests and telemetry

 Website: https://expediagroup.github.io/vsync